 Dalwhinnie stands 1164 feet above sea level, making it the highest distillery in Scotland and leaving it at the mercy of some very temperamental weather.
 It is surrounded by some spectacular scenery which I was able to see for myself upon a recent visit there.

-I arrived at Dalwhinnie in late June having admired it from the road previously.
-A better look confirmed my initial impression that this was a fine looking distillery, one which must surely rank as one of the most attractive in the Highlands.
-Whitewashed buildings crowned by central, twin pagoda’s, nestle in a wild, rugged landscape.
+I arrived at Dalwhinnie in late June having previously admired it in passing.
+A closer look merely confirmed my initial impression that this was a fine looking distillery, which must surely rank as one of the most attractive in the Highlands, with whitewashed buildings crowned by a pair of pagoda’s, nestling in a rather wild and rugged landscape.

 *Alas, photos were not allowed inside the distillery (never quite understood that one) so all shots are external or inside the visitor centre.